Dragon's blood: Name and source

+Visual characteristics

+In his study of artists' pigments, the chemist George Field described dragon's blood as "a warm semi-transparent, rather dull, red colour, which is deepened by impure air, and darkened by light."

+History and uses

-The dragon's blood known to the ancient Romans was mostly collected from D. cinnabari, and is mentioned in the 1st century Periplus (30: 10.
-17) as one of the products of Socotra.
+The dragon's blood known in antiquity was mostly collected from Dracaena cinnabari, and is mentioned in the 1st century Periplus Maris Erythraei (xxx.10.17) as one of the products of Socotra.
 Socotra had been an important trading centre since at least the time of the Ptolemies.
 Dragon's blood was used as a dye, painting pigment, and medicine (respiratory and gastrointestinal problems) in the Mediterranean basin, and was held by early Greeks, Romans, and Arabs to have medicinal properties.
 Dioscorides and other early Greek writers described its medicinal uses.

+A notable occurrence of dragon's blood red in art is in Giotto's Pentecost.
+In this painting, it is believed that the pigment used in the orange-red flames over the Apostles' heads is dragon's blood.

 Locals on Socotra island use the Dracaena resin as a sort of cure-all, using it for such things as general wound healing, a coagulant (though this is ill-advised with commercial products, as the Calamus species acts as an anti-coagulant and it is usually unknown what species the dragon's blood came from), curing diarrhea, lowering fevers, dysentery diseases, taken internally for ulcers in the mouth, throat, intestines and stomach, as well as an antiviral for respiratory viruses, stomach viruses and for skin disorders such as eczema.
 It was also used in medieval ritual magic and alchemy.

 Dragon's blood of both Dracaena draco (commonly referred to as the Draconis Palm) and Dracaena cinnabari were used as a source of varnish for 18th century Italian violinmakers.
 There was also an 18th-century recipe for toothpaste that contained dragon's blood.
-In modern times it is still used as a varnish for violins, in photoengraving, as an incense resin, and as a body oil.

 Dragon's blood from both Calamus were used for ceremonies in India.
 Sometimes Dracaena resin, but more often Calamus resin, was used in China as red varnish for wooden furniture.
 It was also used to colour the surface of writing paper for banners and posters, used especially for weddings and for Chinese New Year.

-In American Hoodoo, African-American folk magic, and New Orleans voodoo, it is used in mojo hands for money-drawing or love-drawing, and is used as incense to cleanse a space of negative entities or influences.
-It is also added to red ink to make "Dragon's Blood Ink", which is used to inscribe magical seals and talismans.

-In folk medicine, dragon's blood is used externally as a wash to promote healing of wounds and to stop bleeding.
-It is used internally for chest pains, post-partum bleeding, internal traumas and menstrual irregularities.

-In neopagan Witchcraft, it is used to increase the potency of spells for protection, love, banishing and sexuality.
-In New Age shamanism it is used in ceremonies in a similar way as the neopagans use it.

 Dragon's blood incense is also occasionally sold as "red rock opium" to unsuspecting would-be drug buyers.
 It actually contains no opiates, and has only slight psychoactive effects, if any at all.

-Thaspine from the Dragon's Blood of the species Croton lechleri has possible use as a cancer drug.
+Thaspine from the dragon's blood of the species Croton lechleri has possible use as a cancer drug.

+Today, dragon's blood from a South American plant can be bought in health food stores.